jolange/i3-ws-tool/README.md

               - move-next-empty: Move the focused container to the next empty, numbered  workspace
               - rename: Rename the focused workspace
               - clear-output: Move all workspaces from the active output to a different one
+              - move-to-single-output: Move all existing workspaces to a single output

 options:
   -h, --help  show this help message and exit